Please note that the TimeRef website is currently being redesigned. This page shows what the rest of site will eventually look like.

 On behalf of the King of England, Edward, the Black Prince arranged a two year truce with John, the King of France at Bordeaux.

 The Black Prince with the French king and many other prisoners began the journey from France to England.
 Once back in England these nobles were ransomed for large amounts of money.

 To celebrate St. George's day Edward III held a large tournament at Windsor Castle.
 Edward, the Black Prince, oversaw the proceedings in which kings and nobles from all over Europe were given safe passage to take part in.

-The treaty of Bretigny brought a period of peace for nine years during the Hundred Years War.
-The treaty was arranged between the Black Prince and the dauphin (later Charles V of France) before being approved by Edward III of England and King John of France.
+The Treaty of Bretigny brought a period of peace for nine years during the Hundred Years War.
+The treaty was arranged between the Black Prince and the dauphin the future King Charles V of France before being approved by King Edward III of England and King John of France.
 As part of the treaty Edward was given control of the areas of Gascony, Calais and Ponthieu as long as he agreed to give up his claim for the French throne.
-King John, currently being held hostage in England, was to be released on condition of a payment of 3 million gold crowns to by paid in instalments.
+King John of France, currently being held hostage in England, was to be released on condition of a payment of 3 million gold crowns to be paid in instalments.

 Edward, the black Prince married Joan of Kent at Westminster Abbey.

 King Edward III transferred control of Gascony to his eldest son, the Black Prince.
 Edward the Black Prince had just married Joan of Kent at Windsor and together they created a magnificent court in Bordeaux.

 The Black Prince organised the construction of the Chantry Chapel at Canterbury Cathedral and he expressed the wish to be buried there.